arjun3037/react-basics/notes/notes.md

 21. JSX is not html inside java script
 22. JSX is HTML like or XML syntax not exactly HTML.
 23. JSX is just syntax
-24. JSX tranpiled before it reached to the JS engine.
+24. JSX transpiled before it reached to the JS engine.
 Parcel(bundlers) does it for us.
 25. JSX is not a pure java script it will not run by JS engine.
 26. Parcel takes help from babel to transpiled JSX code.
 27. JSX code tranpiled to React.createElemnt by Babel and then React.createElement is rendered by ReactDOM to browser friendly code.
 28. Babel is javascript compiler.
-29. Babel tranpiled from ES6 code to older browser compatible code.
+29. Babel transpiled from ES6 code to older browser compatible code.
 30. Attribute in JSX is in camel case.
 31. IF JSX code written in two line then it should be enclosed with round bracket
 32. Everything is component in react